giftyemefatechhub/sustainableproject/public/doc/lab-environment.md

 * [Use various bash terminals on Windows (Git Bash, Cygwin, Debian/WSL2)](https://www.youtube.com/watch?v=kialYZs6Oyc&list=PLEtyhUSKTK3gHj087mUjPfXyqMvSy2Rwz&index=2)

-**NOTE** You could also setup a development environment using the Windows terminals cmd and powershell (or using GUI tools).
-However, they have different syntax than a bash terminal and to make the it easy and straightforward it is expected that you are working with a bash terminal.
+**NOTE** You could also set up a development environment using the Windows terminals cmd and powershell (or using GUI tools).
+However, they have a different syntax than a bash terminal and to make the it easy and straightforward it is expected that you are working with a bash terminal.

 Python
 ------------------------

-Check you version of Python or download and install the [latest version of Python](https://www.python.org/downloads/).
+Check your version of Python or download and install the [latest version of Python](https://www.python.org/downloads/).

 You can check your current version like this.
 The `$` sign is the prompt and is not part of the command to write.